Ahmad-Dorri/ecommerce-admin/CONTRIBUTING.md

 **Note**: By contributing to this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
 Please ensure your interactions align with the guidelines specified therein.

 ---

-Feel free to customize the CONTRIBUTING.md file according to your project's specific contribution guidelines and requirements.